mihakralj/pinescript/indicators/trends_FIR/vwma.md

 # Volume Weighted Moving Average (VWMA)

 The Volume Weighted Moving Average incorporates volume into the weighting scheme, providing a measure of the average price over a period, weighted by volume.
-This can be useful for identifying trends that are supported by significant volume.
+Developed in the 1970s during the early days of computerized technical analysis, VWMA gained popularity as traders recognized the importance of volume confirmation in price movements.
+The indicator became widely available in the 1980s through early technical analysis software, and by the 1990s had become a standard feature in most trading platforms.
+By incorporating volume as a weighting factor, VWMA addresses a fundamental limitation of price-only moving averages, creating a more comprehensive view of market activity that emphasizes price movements occurring on higher volume.

 [Pine Script Implementation of VWMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/vwma.pine)

+## Core Concepts

+The VWMA was designed to address a fundamental limitation in traditional moving averages through:

+- Integration of volume data as a weighting factor
+- Emphasis on price movements confirmed by significant volume
+- De-emphasis of price changes occurring on low volume
+- Enhancement of trend identification through volume confirmation
+- More accurate representation of "true" market value

+VWMA achieves this by weighting each price by its corresponding volume before averaging, creating an indicator that responds more strongly to high-volume price movements while reducing the influence of price changes that occur on minimal volume, which often have less predictive significance.

 ## Mathematical Foundation